Furqan17/gradeulator/README.md

 - **[Electron:](https://electronjs.org)** *(from their [website](https://electronjs.org/docs/tutorial/about))* "is an open source library developed by GitHub for building cross-platform desktop applications with HTML, CSS, and JavaScript.
 Electron accomplishes this by combining [Chromium](https://www.chromium.org/Home) and [Node.js](https://nodejs.org/en/) into a single runtime and apps can be packaged for Mac, Windows, and Linux."

+## :heavy_division_sign: Calculating Grades
+**Gradeulator** is *essentially* a grade calculator, It takes in inputs of numbers with grades & weights and outputs a final score.
+Heres the process of how I coded that into a desktop application.

 ## :wrench: Build Customization

 #### 1.)
 App responsiveness